open-telemetry/opentelemetry-weaver-examples/basic/README.md

 It's useful to see what your telemetry, as defined in your model, will look like in observability tools. `emit` generates OTLP with example data for each signal defined in your model.

+To visualize the generated data, an example tool is [`otel-desktop-viewer`](https://github.com/CtrlSpice/otel-desktop-viewer`otel-desktop-viewer) - a CLI tool for receiving OpenTelemetry Traces localy:

-`otel-desktop-viewer --browser 8001`
+`otel-desktop-viewer --browser-port 8001`

-In another shell:
+Then in another shell:

 `weaver registry emit -r model`